 • Taught Advanced Placement college level courses: Design and Drawing for Production and Art History.

-• Instructed gifted high schools student in Technical Drawing, Digital Photography, Interior and Environmental Design, and Intro. to Engineering Design, Industrial, Graphic and Product Design.
+• Instructed gifted high schools student in Technical Drawing, Digital Photography, Interior and Environmental Design, Intro. to Engineering Design, and Industrial, Graphic & Product Design.

-• Created and implemented lessons plans for a curriculum that meets state and city Art and Technology standards, evaluate students progress through the development of rubrics for hands-on and computer projects.
+• Created and implemented lessons plans for a curriculum that meets NY state and city art and technology standards, evaluated students progress through the development of rubrics for hands-on and computer projects.

 • Awarded BTHS Faculty Grants after submitting a proposal for extra funds to help students with special projects and instructional material.

 • Utilized Blackboard, Inventor, Photoshop, and SynchronEyes softwares in the classroom.

 • Created and implemented lessons encompassing drawing, media arts, arts & crafts, art history, painting, sculpture and photography in a manner which facilitated the ability to retain and implement information.